wp-plugins/threewp-broadcast/readme.txt

 To be considered an orphan the orphaned posts must have the exact same title (name) as the soon-to-be parent.

+= Bulk broadcast existing pages =

+That's not possible until ticket 16031, http://core.trac.wordpress.org/ticket/16031 , gets fixed.

+I'm not writing a UI for that function when I'll just have to rewrite it when the ticket gets fixed.

 = WPAlchemy =

 If you have custom post meta boxes via WPAlchemy, you'll probably need to add the following to the custom field exceptions in the settings: